xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 ## Background

-I'm a software engineer at [threefoldtech](https://threefold.io) and I'm the author of [Nim Days](https://xmonader.github.io/nimdays)
+I'm a software engineer at [ThreeFoldTech](https://threefold.io) and the author of [Nim Days](https://xmonader.github.io/nimdays)

-One of the projects we develop at threefoldtech is [Zero-OS](https://github.com/threefoldtech/0-core) a stateless Linux operating system designed for clustered deployments to host virtual machines and containerized applications.
+One of the projects we develop at ThreeFoldTech is [Zero-OS](https://github.com/threefoldtech/0-core) a stateless Linux operating system designed for clustered deployments to host virtual machines and containerized applications.
 We wanted to have a CLI (like docker) to manage the containers and communicate with zero-os instead of using Python client.

 ## Application requirements